CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.3 Information and media exchange.md

 ** improperly packaged media **

-During transport or shipping, data carriers are subject to special loads.
+During transport or shipping, data media are subject to special loads.
 For data carriers, even minor contamination can lead to data errors.
 Hard disks can be destroyed by the "head crash" of the read / write head, tapes or cassettes by direct mechanical action.
 CD-ROMs or DVDs may become unusable due to scratching of the surface.

 ** Data loss due to strong magnetic fields **
 Typical disks with magnetizable storage media are removable disks, cassettes and tapes.
 These data carriers are sensitive to magnetic interference, so the proximity to such radiation sources should be avoided.